 —Bob

 “Our nurse practitioner is thorough and understands my husband’s needs.
 She is quick to see even the slightest changes — even those I might miss being with him daily.
-Carelon Health has been a blessing to us.”
+Carelon has been a blessing to us.”

 —Susan, wife and caregiver

-“I think the teamwork at Carelon Health is amazing.
+“I think the teamwork at Carelon is amazing.
 Everybody works together to provide the absolute best care that we can for our patients and their families.”

 —Samantha, Palliative Care registered nurse